 But who are Ingma’s mysterious shareholders?

-The right-hand man
+The man of confidence

 It’s easy to get lost in the maze that is Ingma Holding BV and its numerous subsidiaries, which are registered in Switzerland as well as the Netherlands, Luxembourg and Austria.
 While the number of subsidiaries and shares has fluctuated at a startling pace over the years, the structure of their capital is always the same.